Fliplet/fliplet-cli/docs/API/components/interactive-graphics.md

 Using the available hooks, component instance configuration can be used to modify component data and behavior.
 The available configuration properties are listed below:

 - `cache` (Boolean) Set to `false` to always retrieve data from the server. **Default**: `true`.
 - `getData` (Promise) Function used to return an array of entries.
-Each entry must include the following properties, which the `Fliplet.DataSources` JS API follows:
+Each entry must include the following properties, which the `Fliplet.DataSources` JS API follows. **Note** This function is best set using the `flInteractiveGraphicsBeforeGetData` hook.
   - `id` (Number) Entry ID
   - `data` (Object) Entry data